t-beigbeder/otvl_qstf/README.md

 `$Sys$IdentifyClient` that is intended to provide the server its host-id.
 It is otherwise considered as anonymous and will not be authorized to request opening streams with remote peers.
 The function `$Sys$IdentifyClient` also tells the AP if the client is accepting having streams opened on itself.

+### Streams

+Opened streams present a WriteCloser interface, accepted streams a Reader interface.
+Both also present an interface to abort operations on the stream with an error code, which unblock them immediately.